donarichard/Node-Graphql/README.md

 We currently support and maintain [these plugins](https://graphql-code-generator.com/plugins) (TypeScript, Flow, React, Angular, MongoDB, Stencil, Reason, and some more), and there is an active community that writes and maintains custom plugins.

+## Docker

+Why Docker
+"With Docker, developers can build any app in any language using any toolchain.
+“Dockerized” apps are completely portable and can run anywhere - colleagues’ OS X and Windows laptops, QA servers running Ubuntu in the cloud, and production data center VMs running Red Hat.

+Developers can get going quickly by starting with one of the 13,000+ apps available on Docker Hub.
+Docker manages and tracks changes and dependencies, making it easier for sysadmins to understand how the apps that developers build work.
+And with Docker Hub, developers can automate their build pipeline and share artifacts with collaborators through public or private repositories.

+Docker helps developers build and ship higher-quality applications, faster." -- What is Docker

+## Running the docker project

+    $ docker compose up

+## List docker process

+    $ docker ps

+## List docker container

+    $ docker container ls